 On Sept.
 8, 1881, when Minor was age 24, he was united in holy wedlock with 15-year-old Mary Ann Lentz (May 1866-1882) in Allen County.
 Elder E.H.
 McCormick officiated at the ceremony in Allen County.

-They produced one daughter, Mary Jane Crick.
+They produced one daughter, Mary Jane Shutt.

 Circa 1885, Miner dwelled in Crown Point and Birdville, near Monroeville.
-In January 1885, the Breeze noted that "they hay-pressers from Ft.
+In January 1885, the Breeze noted that "the hay-pressers from Ft.
 Wayne are pressing hay at Miner Krick's farm."
 He was named in the Breeze newspaper in late April 1885, which reported that he "has begun plowing for oats.
 Miner is always ahead."
 The same year, he apparently had received an unwanted approach by a human or animal, reported the Breeze, which said that "The 'tramp' that has been pestering Minor Krick for the past week had better give him a wide berth in the future or he will be severely dealt with."

-After a few years as a widower, on June 6, 1886, at age 29, Minor married 23-year-old Elizabeth Ann "Lydia" Wright (1863-1898), said to have been the daughter of Lafayette W. and Sarah Elizabeth (Thompson) Wright.
+After a little more than two years as a widower, on June 6, 1886, at age 29, Minor married 23-year-old Elizabeth Ann "Lydia" Wright (1863-1898), said to have been the daughter of Lafayette W. and Sarah Elizabeth (Thompson) Wright.
 Their nuptials took place at the Methodist Episcopal parsonage, by the hand of Rev. J.J.
 Bicknell.
 Bicknell reported in the event in the Breez:, "On arriving at the parsonage last Sunday evening, we found in waiting this young couple, ready to be made happy, which we hastened to do.
 May long life and prosperity attend them."
 The short article spelled Miner's name as "Minard."

 Along with several other couples, the Kricks spent New Year's Day 1888 at the home of John Castle and family in Jefferson Township.
 A short article in the Breeze's gossip column spelled his name "Minerd."
 Two months later, in February, Elizabeth gave birth to a daughter, Lillie Belle.
 The Breeze said that Minor "smiles and sings that good old song, I am a daddy at last.--It's a girl."
 The short article spelled his name as "Minor."